dcavar/thec_rus/experiment1_results/README.md

-# The Hoosier Ellipsis Corpus (THEC) - Russian Sub-corpus (thec_rus)
+# The Hoosier Ellipsis Corpus (THEC) - Russian Sub-corpus (thec_rus) - Experiment 1 Results

 (C) 2024 [NLP-Lab](http://nlp-lab.org/)

-Created: 2024-04-10 by [Damir Cavar]
+Created: 2024-05-14 by [Damir Cavar]

 Last change: 2024-05-14 by [Damir Cavar]

-More details about the [Hoosier Ellipsis Corpus] can be found on the [NLP-Lab] pages.
-The [GitHub repo](https://github.com/dcavar/hoosierellipsiscorpus) contains links to other languages and useful code and scripts for data processing.

-This repo contains the Russian Ellipsis Sub-corpus of THEC.

-Consult the [data format specification](https://nlp-lab.org/ellipsis/data_format) for details about the structure of the files and the annotation standard used.

-## Maintainer
-- Van Holthenrichs
-- [Damir Cavar]

-## Citation

-Please use the following snippet to cite our work.

-Cavar, Damir and V. Holthenrichs (2024) *NLP Corpus of Ellipsis: Modeling Ellipsis in Slavic.* Paper presented at the Formal Approaches to Slavic Linguistics (FASL) 33.
-Halifax, Canada.

-and
+This folder contains the results of experiment 1, as explained in Cavar and Holthenrichs (2024) and Cavar at al. (2024) *Computing Ellipsis Constructions: Comparing Classical {NLP} and {LLM} Approaches*.

+Please cite:

 ```bibtex
 @misc{cavar-holthenrichs-2024,